 Whether you’ve lost one or more of your permanent teeth to infection, excessive decay, advanced gum disease, or trauma, you know just how much those empty spaces can affect your daily life.
 In addition to making it harder for you to chew your food, missing teeth can sap your confidence in social settings.
-At his state-of-the-art practice in Nashville, Tennessee, dentist and prosthodontist Dr. Ronald P. LuBovich offers comprehensive restorative solutions, including removable partial dentures.
+At his state-of-the-art practice in Nashville, Tennessee, dentist Dr. Adam Cottrill practices prosthodontics and offers comprehensive restorative solutions, including removable partial dentures.
 If you’re missing teeth and you’d like to know more about removable partial dentures, call or book your appointment online today.

 Removable partial dentures are a dental appliance that replaces a group of missing teeth across your upper or lower jaw.
 Although they attach to your natural teeth to stay firmly in place, partial dentures are designed to be taken out for regular at-home cleanings.

 Partial dentures are more stable than conventional, or complete, dentures, which are used to replace an entire set of top teeth, bottom teeth, or both.
 That’s because partial dentures receive support from adjacent natural teeth, which also help the appliance retain its shape long-term.